sparkfun/flux-sdk/docs/properties.md

 By calling methods on read and write of the property, the Read/Write property objects allow for the immediate response to a property operation.

 #### Declaring the Property
-Within the definition of a class the property is for, the property is define using the following pattern:
+Within the definition of a class the property is for, the property is defined using the following pattern:

 ```C++
 spPropertyRWType<ClassName, &ClassName::Getter, &ClassName::Setter>  property_name;